The hard truth about erectile dysfunction drugs

 How do ED tablets work?

 As the name suggests PDE5 inhibitors inhibit the PDE5 enzyme that breaks down a molecule involved in increasing blood flow called cGMP.
 I could get very technical here but all that is really important is that PDE5 inhibitors increase blood flow to the penis in response to sexual arousal.
 PDE5 inhibition = more cGMP = harder and longer erections.
 Again, this cycle is only triggered when one is physically turned on.
-Sorry but had to make that point again.

 Are ED tablets safe?